 “Thanks.
 This your kid?”

 The boy shook his head.
 The innkeeper placed a hand on his shoulder.
 “Found him half-dead at the side of the road.
-Was living in a neighboring town.
+He was living in a neighboring town.
 Everybody died there except for him.”

 “So he’s staying at the rike?”